13 Various Types of White Roses (With Pictures)

-For those looking for a long-lasting flower, this is the one to get.
-It typically flowers from the last frost of the season until the first frost of the next, making it one of the longest flowering roses on this list.
+For those looking for a long-lasting flower, the Countess of Wessex is ideal.
+It typically flowers from the last frost of the season until the first frost of the next, making it one of the longest-flowering roses on this list.
 It is strongly scented, though the flowers are more cream-colored than pure white.

 13. Rosa Rugosa Rose

+There are several varieties of white roses that you can choose from.
+From hedge-like roses to climbers, you can find one to suit any yard or garden.
 Most roses require full sun and well-drained soil to grow properly.
 However, there are a few expectations.
-Some of the flowers on this list can deal with partial sun, for instance.
-Therefore, don’t fret if you don’t have the conditions for traditional roses.
+For instance, some of the flowers on this list can tolerate partial sun.
+Therefore, don’t fret if your location doesn’t have the conditions for traditional roses.
 You may still be able to find something suitable.

 Featured Image Credit: alybaba, Shutterstock